lenevor/docs/responses.md

 <a name="view-responses"></a>
 ### View Responses

-If you need control over the response's status and headers but also need to return the [view](/views.md) as the response's content, you should use the `view` method, as follows:
+If you need control over the response's status and headers but also need to return a [view](/views.md) as the response's content, you should use the `view` method, as follows:

 <a name="json-responses"></a>
 ### JSON Responses